ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

 The other prompt you can possibly have is on a compute/job/process node.
 That looks like:
 `japolo@login01:japolo$`

 We won't be using the compute node for this process.
 You'll send your jobs from there, but for install, you do that on login node.

+There are basically four steps:
+1. Create conda env
+2. Start conda env
+3. Start R in the conda env
+4. Install PoPS in R

+**1.** This is the step requires more attention than the rest.

 HPC requires loading apps each time: